Macro Photography: A Complete Guide

 Using a telephoto lens and then cropping it to fill the frame with the subject counters two problems.
 Firstly, since we are shooting at a distance, the light is ample.
 Secondly, the distance allows us to work peacefully with subjects that may be scared of getting close.

 The cons – it doesn’t produce quite the same effect as the macro lens, and you can’t get large size prints.

-b) Close-up Filters
+b) Close-up Filters for Macro Photography

-Close-up filters are usually screw-on filters that can be added to the top of the lens, and that provide magnification of the subject.
+Close-up filters are usually screw-on filters that can be added to the top of the lens, and that provides magnification of the subject.
 They usually come in as a set of +1, +2, +4, and +8.